Do you have an account?

 The provision of frequency ancillary services is open to all capacities previously certified in mainland France, regardless of the technology and the level of connection.

-To become reserve provider, you are required to comply with the Frequency Ancillary Services Terms and Conditions, established in consultation with the market players and approved by the French Energy Regulatory Commission.
+To become reserve provider, you are required to comply with the Chapter 4 « Frequency Ancillary Services » of the Market Rules, established in consultation with the market players and approved by the French Energy Regulatory Commission.
 For this, you must sign a participation agreement as a reserve provider.

 To do this, you need to:

-- fill in the Frequency Ancillary Services Terms and Conditions questionnaire in Annex 14 designed to verify the suitability of the applicant,
+1. fill in the questionnaire in annex 4.A10 of the Chapter 4 « Frequency Ancillary Services » of the Market Rules designed to verify the suitability of the applicant,

-- fill in and send Annex 1 (participation agreement model) and Annex 3 (list of contacts) of the Frequency Ancillary Services Terms and Conditions,
+3. fill in and send annex 4.A1 (participation agreement model) and annex 4.A2 (list of contacts) of Chapter 4 « Frequency Ancillary Services » of the Market Rules,

-- send the documents and information listed in annex 1,
+4. send the documents and information listed in annex 4.A1,

-- declare the elements making up your reserve perimeter using annex 4 of the Frequency ancillary services Terms and Conditions.
+7. declare the elements making up your reserve perimeter using annex 4.A4 of Chapter 4 « Frequency Ancillary Services » of the Market Rules.

 Your services as a reserve provider